-- 85. As a further persnickety distinction, I think it is most precise to use "trade mark" with a space when distinguishing trade marks from service marks, and "trademark" with no space when referring generally to trade marks and service marks together.
+- 74. As a further distinction, I think it is most precise to use "trade mark" with a space when distinguishing trade marks from service marks, and "trademark" with no space when referring generally to trade marks and service marks together.
 Sadly, almost no one agrees with me.

-- 86. 37 C.F.R. § 2.56(b)(1)
+- 75. 37 C.F.R. § 2.56(b)(1)

-- 87. 37 C.F.R. § 2.56(b)(2)
+- 76. 37 C.F.R. § 2.56(b)(2)

-- 88. Lanham Act § 45.
+- 77. Lanham Act § 45.

-REALTOR collective service mark.

-goods nor performs services under a collective trademark or collective service mark, but the collective may advertise or otherwise promote the goods or services sold or rendered by its members under the mark.
+tion, or other organized collective group) for use only by its members, who in turn use the mark to identify their goods or services and distinguish them from those of nonmembers.
+The "collective" itself neither sells goods nor performs services under a collective trademark, but the collective may advertise or otherwise promote the goods or services sold or rendered by its members under the mark.
 A collective membership mark is a mark adopted for the purpose of indicating membership in an organized collective group, such as a union, an association, or other organization.
-Neither the collective nor its members uses the collective membership mark to identify and distinguish goods or services; rather, the sole function of such a mark is to indicate that the person displaying the mark is a member of the organized collective group.89
+Neither the collective nor its members uses the collective membership mark to identify and distinguish goods or services; rather, the sole function of such a mark is to indicate that the person displaying the mark is a member of the organized collective group.78